Trevor20/SQL-PowerBI-Portfolio/projects/Project3-FlightBookingAnalysis/README.md

 1. Data load - The table was directly loaded into Power BI.
 2. Added Index column - An index column was added to check number of bookings.
 3. Split "Route" column - Split "Route" column into "Origin" and "Destination".
 Deleted the route column for redundancy.
-4. Added "Total extra services" - To check total no of extra services (extra baggage, preferred sead, in-flight meal) chosen in the booking.
+4. Added "Total extra services" - To check total no of extra services (extra baggage, preferred seat, in-flight meal) chosen in the booking.
 5. Rename columns - Renamed columns for better data reading for the user.

-### 3. Data Visualatization Using Power BI
+### 3. Data Visualization Using Power BI
-1. Overview - Summary of relevant KPIs like completed bookings, most popular destinations and average fligt duration.
+1. Overview - Summary of relevant KPIs like completed bookings, most popular destinations and average flight duration.
 2. Time-series analysis - Determines times that passengers prefer to booking flights and fly.
 3. Passenger preference - Indicates most preferred choice of booking flights and trip type.
 4. Market trends - To find top countries where majority of their customers book flights.